 - 1 teaspoon seaweed flakes

 Add the chunks of jackfruit and soy sauce, and sauté for another 2 minutes.
 Use a spatula to shred the jackfruit.
-Remove from heat and let cool a few minutes.
+Remove from heat and let cool for a few minutes.

 Transfer to a bowl and add the vegan mayo, lime juice, and seaweed flakes.
 Stir to coat well.
-Top inari sushi with the chilled jackfruit "tuna".
+Top inari sushi with the chilled jackfruit “tuna.”

 Tofu Scramble